YihanLiu1010/oFEC-Decoder/Decoder-5bits/Readme.txt

-This version has 1+5 soft bits, this will be the version in use I haven't tested if this version truly works in Modelsim logically, but the codes can pass the compilation
+This version has 1+5 soft bits, and this will be the version in use It is modified based on the 1+7 bits code.
+For comparison to the Matlab code, plz use 1+7 bits code.